Kyle Johnson (basketball)

-Kyle Johnson (born 31 December 1988) is a Canadian-born British basketball player.
+Kyle Johnson (born 31 December 1988) is a Canadian-born British basketball player for the Caledonia Gladiators of the British Basketball League (BBL).
 Born in Scarborough, Ontario, Johnson played for West Hill Collegiate Institute before enrolling to LIU Brooklyn to play college basketball.
-After graduating from college, he has played professionally in Europe and Canada.

 College career

 Coming from West Hill Collegiate Institute in Toronto, Johnson's college career spanned four seasons, where he averaged 11.6 points per game whilst making a Long Island University record 124 appearances.
 As a freshman, he was named in the NEC all-rookie team.
 During his senior year Johnson helped the Blackbirds to a 27–6 record, Win the 2011 Northeast Conference men's basketball tournament and an appearance in the 2011 NCAA Men's Division I Basketball Tournament.
 He ranks 11th all-time at the school in scoring (1,433) and is second in both three-pointers made (240) and attempted (666).